Email Tutorial | Free Email Tutorials

 As a last tip: play around with the Picture Styles: you may become addicted to the ease with which Outlook 2007 lets you create fancy effects with inline images!

-I cannot insert a picture in my email!
+I cannot insert pictures in my email!

-Click OK to apply your new settings, and create a new email: from now on, you will be able to paste or insert pictures in your emails (and use any text formatting you want).
+Enable pictures in Outlook 2007 Click OK to apply your new settings, and create a new email: from now on, you will be able to paste or insert pictures in your emails (and use any text formatting you want).